If you’re reading this, I’m sure you are familiar with “hair porosity.” Hair porosity is about your hair’s capacity to absorb and keep moisture.

 - If your hair strand floats, then your porosity is most likely low.

-The properties of hair with low porosity
+The properties with low porosity

 You may have hair with low porosity if: